OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Ed-Fi/Readme.md

 # Steps to use this Module:
     1) Clone and setup the latest version of OEA.
 You need to publish all the assets from v0.7 in your synapse workspace.
     2) You need to create a Runner_Config.json file which contains high level metadata about the various Ed-Fi instances, that needs to be processed.
-This file needs to be saved at "Stage1/Landing/Transactional/{SourceSystemName}".
+This file needs to be saved at "Stage1/Transactional/{SourceSystemName}".
 Here's a sample file - [Runner_Config.json](docs/Runner_Config.json)
+    1) Copy the [checkpoints.json](docs/checkpoints.json) file in your stage2 container at "stage2/Ingested/{SourceSystemName}/{ApiVersion}".
-    1) Import the resources from the Ed-Fi module in OEA repository into the Synapse workspace and publish them.
+    2) Import the resources from the Ed-Fi module in OEA repository into the Synapse workspace and publish them.
 Please refer this for more information on the Ed-Fi Module assets.
-    2) Run the "Master_Pipeline" by providing the input parameters to process the Ed-Fi Data to lake house.
+    3) Run the "Master_Pipeline" by providing the input parameters to process the Ed-Fi Data to lake house.

 # Things to Note